 Personal = 6.9 Updated Feb 8, 2020

 This is the one that many wish would go away.
-The action and spec fx are certainly there but the story is not nearly as complex as the previous movies with very few sub plots on top of creating some substantial time line holes.
+The action and spec fx are certainly there but the story is not nearly as complex as the previous movies with very few sub plots on top of some substantially serious time line holes.
 Also, with so many X-Men either dying or losing their powers, it's kind of a downer, as well.
-Pretty good movie, and a lot of fun, but it's best to view it as a stand-alone aberration within the X-Men universe as opposed to being part of the offical timeline.
+Pretty good movie, and a lot of fun, but it's best to view it as a sort of stand-alone aberration within the X-Men universe as opposed to being part of the offical timeline.

 The Devil Inside

 Pseudo-Documentary on exorcism where a girl tries to find out if her mother - who slaughtered 3 people during an exorcism 2 decades earlier - is really possessed by demons or just insane.
 It had it's moments, and the performance by Suzan Crowley as the possessed mother is disturbingly believable, but there's really nothing much new going on here beyond that and the ending might just tick you off.